cblanquera/mcp/docs/documenting/Documentation-Style-Guide.md

 # Title

 Always add a description after a title.
-The title description should summarize what this documentation is about *(use the main subjects as a guide)*.
+The title description must summarize what the documentation is about *(use the main subjects as a guide)*.
 Use between 1-3 paragraphs only.
 More paragraphs should be split into main subjects.
-A document should have at least 2 main subjects.
+A document must have at least 2 main subjects.

 ## 1. Main Subject 1